 "You come at the king, you best not miss," the immortal words of The Wire's Omar Little, a phrase befitting Candy Crush Saga and its creator's aggressive and unfounded attempts to thwart not just the competition, but the use of any word featured it its already spectacularly generic title.

 Nobody predicted the dawn of the Angry Birds generation, but that once Mars bar-priced physics puzzler now has its greasy wings in every nook and cranny of popular culture.
 Walk into any supermarket - the snack and drink aisles are covered with a myriad of tangentially relevant products, all aimed at children.

 Beyond the system's expected shortcomings, you'd think a F2P mobile kart racer might take certain precautions so as to avoid exploiting its tiny, mushy-headed users, but you'd be wrong.

-Two separate cost a distressing £34.99 each – half the price they were on release – and are by far the most powerful carts available.
+The most expensive cost a distressing $50 – half the price they were on release – and are by far the most powerful carts available.
 Does that sound okay to you?

 FIFA's Ultimate Team

 A slightly sneaky entry, perhaps, but then so is Ultimate Team.
 There's something additionally sinister about embedding a free-to-play game within a retail video gaming behemoth.